contact us advertise site map Bookmark and Share

 History of the Arkansas River Valley

+Native Americans hunted along the length of the Arkansas and early explorers followed it westward.
 The first man to explore the upper reaches of the Arkansas was probably Zebulon Pike in 1806 when he led an expedition west of Pike's Peak.
-On that same trip he camped for Christmas next to the Arkansas River at Squaw Creek about four miles north of Poncha Springs where a historical marker is no located. sHe was followed by Gen John C. Fremont who also explored the upper Arkansas.
+On that trip and over the mid-winter period, he camped next to the Arkansas River at Squaw Creek, about four miles north of Poncha Springs, where a historical marker is now located.
+Pike was followed by General John C. Fremont, who also explored the upper Arkansas.
 From 1820 to 1846, the River formed the boundary between the United States and Mexico.
-It was named for the Arkansas Indians of Oklahoma and Kansas through which the river flows.
+It was named for the Arkansas Indians of Oklahoma and Kansas, states through which the river flows.

 Arkansas Headwaters Recreation Area